 Each year, the Nido Fund will raise gifts during the school year to support the enhancement of priority projects not covered by tuition income.
 During the year, the Nido community will be asked to make a gift at any level to the Nido Fund.

-Gifts will immediately impact the school each year, and donors will be recognized on the website as well as in the annual Nido Fund report, unless donors choose to be anonymous.
+Gifts will immediately impact the school each year, and donors will be recognized in the school's Annual Report, unless donors choose to be anonymous.
 In addition, Leadership Circle donors will be invited to a donor recognition event toward the end of the year.

 The Office of Advancement collaborates closely with the NPA and with students leading community service initiatives.
 Specifically, the NPA accepts in-kind and specific donations for important community-building events such as the Halloween festival and International Day.
 Nido will continue to encourage community service initiatives led by students.
 Student projects that involve fundraising from sponsors must be approved through the appropriate channels.

 Even if you are leaving the school at the end of the year, all gifts made to the Nido Fund will impact students during the current school year.
 Additionally, you can make a donation in honor of your student or your student’s favorite teacher, giving you the opportunity to preserve your own special memories and impact future generations of Nido students.